gigpir/DynamicWebScraper/README.md

 # VivinoBasicWineWebScraper
-Python application that retrieve basic wine info from dynamic vivino webpage like this one https://www.vivino.com/explore?e=eJzLLbI1UcvNzLM1VstNrLA1NFBLrrT1DFFLtnUNDVIrsDVUS0-zLUssykwtScxRy0-yLUosycxLL45PLEstSkxPVcu3TUktTlYrL4mOBSoGU0YAqSQclQ== .
+Python script that retrieves basic wine info from dynamic vivino webpage like this one https://www.vivino.com/explore?e=eJzLLbI1UcvNzLM1VstNrLA1NFBLrrT1DFFLtnUNDVIrsDVUS0-zLUssykwtScxRy0-yLUosycxLL45PLEstSkxPVcu3TUktTlYrL4mOBSoGU0YAqSQclQ== .

 # Requirements
 This project, in order to use dynamic web scraping features, needs [Selenium] and a [driver] for the browser you want to use.